taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 These three interactions need to be accessed from your view layer.
 As mentioned, the view layer can be anything, but to keep it focused it will be React in this book.

-If you recall the unidirectional data flow in Redux, that was adapated from the Flux architecture, you will notice that you have all parts at your disposal by now.
+If you recall the unidirectional data flow in Redux, that was adapted from the Flux architecture, you will notice that you have all parts at your disposal by now.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~